oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

       #> apt-get install git

-### Installing maven2
+### Installing maven

-oVirt engine is using maven version 2.2.x, maven 3.x will not work.
+oVirt engine is using maven version 3.0.x.
+You may build using maven 2.2.x, but it may be deprecated in the future.
  **Fedora**

-      #> yum install -y maven2
+      #> yum install -y maven

 **Debian**

+      #> apt-get install maven
+       Or
       #> apt-get install maven2

 Please validate mvn is in the path.
-Note that on some distributions, particularly recent releases of Fedora, binary for Maven 2 is in fact mvn2.
+If you need to use Maven2, you should be aware that on some distributions, particularly recent releases of Fedora, binary for Maven 2 is in fact mvn2.
 You can confirm which version is in use by appending the --version parameter to the mvn or mvn2 call.

 ##### Maven personal settings